 \section{Abstract}

-In multi-sensor systems, time synchronization between sensors is a significant challenge, and this issue is particularly pronounced in underwater integrated navigation systems incorporating acoustic positioning.
-Such systems are highly susceptible to time delay, which can significantly degrade accuracy when measurement and fusion moments are misaligned.
-To address this challenge, this paper introduces a tightly coupled navigation framework that integrates a passive inverted ultra-short baseline (piUSBL) acoustic positioning system, a strapdown inertial navigation system (SINS), and a depth gauge under precise time synchronization.
-The framework fuses azimuth and slant range from the piUSBL with depth data, thereby avoiding poor vertical-angle observability in planar arrays.
-A novel delay measurement strategy is introduced, combining synchronized timing with acoustic signal processing, which redefines delay—traditionally an unobservable error—into a quantifiable parameter, enabling explicit estimation of both acoustic propagation and system processing delays.
-Simulations and field experiments confirm the feasibility of the proposed method, with delay-compensated navigation reducing RMSE by 40.45\% and maximum error by 32.55\%.
-These findings show that precise delay measurement and compensation not only enhance underwater navigation accuracy but also establish a generalizable framework for acoustic positioning integration, offering valuable insights into time alignment and data fusion in latency-sensitive multi-sensor systems.
+In multi-sensor systems, time synchronization is particularly challenging for underwater integrated navigation systems incorporating acoustic positioning, where time delays can significantly degrade accuracy when measurement and fusion epochs are misaligned.
+This paper introduces a tightly coupled navigation framework that integrates a passive inverted ultra-short baseline (piUSBL) acoustic positioning system, a strapdown inertial navigation system (SINS), and a depth gauge under precise time synchronization.

+The framework fuses piUSBL azimuth and slant range with depth measurements, avoiding poor vertical-angle observability in planar arrays.
+By combining synchronized timing with acoustic signal processing, the proposed method transforms delay from an unobservable error into a measurable parameter, enabling explicit quantification of both acoustic propagation and system processing delays.
+Field experiments demonstrate that the proposed approach reduces position RMSE by 44.02\% and maximum error by 40.79\% compared to the uncompensated baseline, while achieving further RMSE reductions of 37.66\% and 35.82\% in horizontal directions relative to filter-based delay compensation.
+The results confirm that explicit delay measurement outperforms filter-based estimation, though instantaneous performance remains sensitive to acoustic signal quality, emphasizing the need for robust signal processing alongside accurate time synchronization in latency-sensitive multi-sensor systems.